 I cut a piece out of the apple wood branch, just big enough for the handle and chose orange and black for my liners.
 First I laminated the liners to the wood blocks and let it dry for a day.
 The next day I glued the blocks to the blade and had to wait another 12 hours before I could continue with the handle.

 Grinding the handle scales to the tang and bringing everything into an ergonomic shape went pretty good.
 I am still mazed how beautiful the apple wood turned out when everything was at 240 grit and I treated the handle with linseed oil varnish.

 And yes the knife IS sharp.
 While preparing the knife for some photos I cut myself pretty badly.

 A small but heavy meat cleaver with a scandi flat grind.
 The first knife I used metal etching to transfer my logo and the name of the blade.
 The spine of the knife runs in an arc from the heel of the handle to the hole at the top of the blade.
 The handle has a 4 pin design and a wide heel to avoid loosing grip when hacking with the knife.
 The handle is made out of apple wood from an apple tree the broke in winter 2017.Continue reading “Meat Cleaver: The Butcher”

 The third knife I made.
-I made this knife for my brother as present for christmas 2018.
+I made this knife for my brother as a present for Christmas 2018.
 The blade is a recurved bowie design.
 The blade has a flat grind and a mix of polished and scratched surfaces.
-The recurved design made a special design for the leather sheath neccessary.Continue reading “Bowie knife: Mike”
+The recurved design made a special design for the leather sheath necessary.Continue reading “Bowie knife: Mike”

 In this how-to I explain how I use a Brother P-touch P700 and an STe-151 stencil tape for etching my blades.Continue reading “How I do my metal etching / markings”